 The Redbone Coonhound does better on a high quality kibble or a raw food diet.
 Some have an intolerance to food that has high corn content and can develop yeast issues or skin irritations because of it.
 Most have voracious appetites and because of this they have a tendency to overeat and become overweight.
 They do best when fed once or twice daily as free feeding is usually not recommended with this breed.

-As a short-coated breed the Redbone Coonhound requires little grooming.
+As a short-coated breed the Redbone Coonhound requires little grooming and shed very little.
 Bathing once or twice a month is usually sufficient.
 We recommend trimming nails at least twice per month to keep them from getting too long.
 If nails grow too long they are forced to walk on their heels rather than their toes and running, jumping and climbing becomes more difficult and is harder on their joints as a result.
 It's easier to trim nails every couple of weeks than it is to trim them twice a year as the dog's quick (nerves and blood vessels) grows further down the nail and makes trimming them correctly even more difficult, and painful.
 Ears are low maintenance and should be cleaned monthly, we try to do ours right after bath time.
 If your Redbone is experiencing yeast infections in the ears it's a good idea to check their diet first for potential allergy triggers.

 Like some other hound breeds, Redbones have a tendency to wander and shouldn't be trusted off leash and unsupervised for long periods of time.
 They need a larger area than most dogs and do best with a fenced yard.
 Most love to swim and will take full advantage of the family pool.
 In the house they will take full advantage of the family couch unless trained to do otherwise.